mongodb/mongo-azure/ReplicaSets/README.md

   * solutionsetup.cmd/ps1 - Scripts to be used in first time setup
   * MongoDBHelper - Helper library (dll) that provides the necessary MongoDB driver wrapper functions.
                   Is used in the ReplicaSetRole but also by any .Net client applications to obtain the connection string.
-More details can be found in the API document.
+More details can be found in the API documentation.
   * ReplicaSetRole - The library that launches mongod as a member of a replica set.
 It is also responsible for mounting the necessary blobs as cloud drives.
-  * MvcMovie - A sample MVC3 web app that demonstrates connecting and working with the mongodb replica set deployed to Azure.
-In an actual user scenario this will be replaced with the user's actual app.
   * MongoDBReplicaSet - The cloud project that provides the necessary configuration to deploy the above libraries to Azure.
 It contains 2 configurations
-    * MvcMovie - Web role config for the sample MvcMovie app
     * ReplicaSetRole - Worker role config for the actual MongoDB replica set role

 ## INITIAL SETUP